skills/deploy-to-azure/README.md

   ```
   </details>

-3. Click `Commit directly to the azure-configuration branch.` and go to the Pull requests tab of the repository.
+3. Click **Commit changes...** and select `Commit directly to the azure-configuration branch.` before clicking **Commit changes**.
+4. Go to the Pull requests tab of the repository.
-4. Compare between the `main` and `azure-configuration` branches, respectively, and click `Create pull request`.
+5. There should be a yellow banner with the `azure-configuration` branch where you can click **Compare & pull request**.
-5. Set the title of the Pull request to: `Added spinup-destroy.yml workflow` and click `Create pull request`.
+6. Set the title of the Pull request to: `Added spinup-destroy.yml workflow` and click `Create pull request`.

 We will cover the key functionality below and then put the workflow to use by applying a label to the pull request.